-Terror Marine Ciarán Maxwell 'had 43 weapons hides' - BBC News
+Terror Marine 'suffered PTSD after attack'

 - Ciarán Maxwell: Full list of charges

-Maxwell is not in court, but is appearing by video link from Woodhill Prison in Milton Keynes.
+Maxwell was not in court, but appeared by video link from Woodhill Prison in Milton Keynes.

-On Thursday, the prosecution said 24 of the weapons hides were discovered in or near Maxwell's original hometown of Larne.
+On Thursday, a defence barrister said Maxwell "feared violence" on a daily basis as he grew up as a Catholic in his hometown of Larne.

+In 2002, he was "beaten by golf clubs, iron bars and hammers" and "left for dead in a field".

+The prosecution revealed the marine had set up 43 weapons hides across England and Northern Ireland.

-Another 19 hides were found at Powderham New Plantation, close to his home in England.
+More than half of those hides were discovered in or near Maxwell's hometown of Larne, while another 19 hides were found at Powderham New Plantation, close to his home in England.

 Two of the pipebombs he constructed were used by dissident republicans after his arrest in August 2016 and had "clear potential to cause death and injury".

-The prosecution said Maxwell stole items from his military base, including a detonation cord and detonators.
+Maxwell stole items from his military base, including a detonation cord and detonators, the prosecution added.

-Some of the items "must have been taken by him from England" when he travelled home to Larne by ferry, said prosecutor Richard Whittam QC.
+Some of the items "must have been taken by him from England" when he travelled home to Larne by ferry, said Mr Whittam.

 He cited bullets as an example of that and suggested it may have been easier for Maxwell as he would have been able to show military identification.